 - Don’t ride a bike if you are tired since fatigue reduces your concentration.

 While you can’t control what other people do on the road, you can drive defensively.
 This can keep the chances of a fatal accident down.

 No matter how careful you ride, accidents happen.
 If you’ve been injured in a motorcycle accident, you need a personal injury lawyer.
-In case a loved one’s motorcycle accident ended in a fatality, you may be entitled to compensation.
+If a loved one’s motorcycle accident ended in a fatality, you might be entitled to compensation.